flutehero4292/random_pokemon_generator/README.md

 # random_pokemon_generator
+UPDATE: pickamon_8000 now added! pickamon_8000 includes ALL 898 Pokemon (as of August 5, 2021).

 Gives a random Pokemon (Gens 1-5 only) and its Bulbapedia page

 My first public coding project!
 Sorry if anything is oddly formatted; I'm newly self-taught.